mitotic/graphterm/docs/talks.rst

    :maxdepth: 1

-   Paper (and YouTube video) describing GraphTerm from SciPy 2013 <http://conference.scipy.org/proceedings/scipy2013/pdfs/saravanan.pdf>

    Tutorial on Setting up a Virtual Computer Lab <virtual-setup>

    Tutorial on Using the graphical features of GraphTerm <features>

    Tutorial on Using GraphTerm as a remote terminal <remote>

+* *Creating a browser-based virtual computer lab for classroom instruction.* SciPy14 proceedings paper (draft) <https://dl.dropboxusercontent.com/u/72208800/docs/Saravanan-SciPy14.pdf>

-* The talk *Creating a browser-based virtual computer lab for classroom instruction*, was delivered at Scipy 2014 as a live GraphTerm notebook slide show by opening
+* *Creating a browser-based virtual computer lab for classroom instruction.* SciPy14 talk delivered as a live GraphTerm notebook slide show by opening
   `this Markdown file <https://github.com/mitotic/graphterm/blob/master/graphterm/notebooks/SciPy2014.py.gnb.md>`_.

+* Paper (and YouTube video) describing GraphTerm from SciPy 2013 <http://conference.scipy.org/proceedings/scipy2013/pdfs/saravanan.pdf>

 * The following YouTube demo videos are available: